 Josep Roop (CRD # 2774470) is a Financial Advisor at Dempsey Lord Smith, LLC.
 In Belmont, NC.
-Josep Roop has been in the securities industry since 1996 and previously worked at six different brokerage firms including Kalos Capital and Kalos Management (2009-2019), Wachovia Securities, LLC (2008-2009), and Bank of America Investment Servcies, Inc. (2204-2008).
-Josep Roop is accused of selling GPB private placements.
+Joseph Roop has been in the securities industry since 1996 and previously worked at six different brokerage firms including Kalos Capital and Kalos Management (2009-2019), Wachovia Securities, LLC (2008-2009), and Bank of America Investment Servcies, Inc. (2204-2008).
+Joseph Roop is accused of selling GPB private placements.

 As previously reported on this blog, the Wolper Law Firm is currently representing investors across the country in the recovery of their investment losses in GPB Capital Holdings due to the inappropriate investment advice of their Financial Advisors and brokerage firms.
 Due to the volume of mounting litigation, it is imperative that investors act now or they may find themselves without a source of recovery.
 Many of the brokerage firms that sold GPB have finite resources and insurance coverage and when those funds are gone so too is the opportunity for recovery.